Intervention/docs/image/v4/getting-started/frameworks.md

 ## Tempest

 Intervention Image can be used with the [Tempest framework](https://tempestphp.com/).
-Although the use of this integration library is not absolutely mandatory, the [official bundle](https://github.com/Intervention/image-tempest) offers a convenient way of a central configuration file.
+Although using this integration library is not required, the [official bundle](https://github.com/Intervention/image-tempest) offers a convenient way to centrally configure the library.

 ### Installation